Dive into Summer PD – and Lots More!

-In the past two years TED-Ed has posted video lessons featuring collaborations between teachers and animators — and tens of thousands of ‘flipped’ TED (and other videos) by teachers.
-Drop by to soak up ideas (be sure to take the TED-Ed Tour to see how it works) and learn how you can ‘flip’ the videos into your own lessons this fall.
+In recent years TED-Ed has posted hundreds of video lessons featuring collaborations between teachers and animators — and tens of thousands of ‘flipped’ TED (and other videos) by teachers.
+You can soak up ideas (be sure to take the TED-Ed Tour to see how it works) and learn how to ‘flip’ the videos into your own lessons this fall.
 And think about lessons you could submit for the TED-Ed animation treatment.

 Take a Course or Three

-To browse the relatively short history of MOOCs and get a late 2013 view of their place in education, read Audrey Watters’s take on MOOC issues at her blog, Hack Education.
-And for more learning at home, tune in to BAM!
-Radio to catch helpful discussions from educators for educators, including the growing Classroom Q&A series hosted by Larry Ferlazzo and featuring many MiddleWeb contributors.
+For learning at home, tune in to BAM!
+Radio to catch helpful discussions from educators, including the Classroom Q&A series hosted by Larry Ferlazzo and featuring many MiddleWeb contributors.